mukul-why/sql_data_warehouse_project/README.md

 ---
 ## 🌟 About Me

 Hello everyone, my name is **Mukul Rathore**.
-I’m an aspiring Data Analyst, and this is my Data Warehouse project.
+I’m an aspiring Data Analyst, and this is my Data Warehouse and Analytics project.